CalvinChan1/TicTacToe/README.md

 PR: https://github.com/fivestars/server/pull/360

-Other clients (Android, Python, etc.) do not include as many events as JS.
+Other clients (Android, Python, etc.) do not include as many events as JS and their setup is different.
+Refer to the docs for more.

-The setup is also different from the JS tracker, you'll need to the docs.